hsuanchih/Scribbles/iOS-OSX/Combine-Publisher-Subscriber-Subscription.md

-# Combine
+# Combine - Publisher, Subscriber & Subscription

 A lot of the times we're interested in receiving updates about value and state changes over time.
 In the past we've relied on delegation, callbacks/closures, and notifications (NotificationCenter/Key-Value-Observation) to get it done.
-Today we're going to look at the publisher/subscriber mechanism through Combine.
+Today we're going to look at the publisher/subscriber pattern through Combine.

 ---
 ## Fundamental Building Blocks

 Let's first establish some terminology forming the fundamental building blocks of combine:
+* __Subscriber__ - Entity interested in the value changes, and expresses its interest by subscribing to a publisher
 * __Subscription__ - Entity representing the connection of s subscriber to a publisher
 * __Publisher__ - Entity responsible for defining how values/errors are produced, but not necessarily the content producer itself
-* __Subscriber__ - Entity interested in the value changes, and expresses its interest by subscribing to a publisher
-* __Operator__

 ---
 ## Logical Overview